+12 1

+•

+5

+•

-The beautiful Plumiera, with its pure creamy petals and yellow heart, is the most popular sacrificial blossom, and this, together with jasmine and oleander. is everywhere strewn by the devout Singhalese. numbers of yellow-robed priests, the Kandyan chiefs in their rich white and gold dresses and jewelbedight hats, and the various richly-coloured costumes of the crowds of reverent worshippers of both sexes, form a scene striking in the extreme.
-The Kandvan chiefs had assembled on this occasion in considerable force, and were a very prominent feature of the scene.
+is everywhere strewn by devout Singhalese.
+The numbers of yellow-robed priests, the Kandyan chiefs in their rich white and gold dresses and curious jewel-bespangled hats, and the various richly-coloured costumes of the crowds of reverent worshippers of both sexes, form a scene striking in the extreme.
+The Kandyan chiefs had assembled on this occasion in considerable force, and were a very distinctive feature of the scene.
 They are naturally handsome men, and when attired, as they were, in full court dress, they look very imposing.
 To begin with, they contrive to wind about their persons some one hundred and fifty yards of fine silk or muslin, embroidered in gold, in form to render themselves somewhat of the shape of a peg-top.
 This drapery, tapered finely down to the ankles, ends in neat little frills.
-Round the waist is fastened a velvet gold-embroidered belt.
-Over a shirt, fastened with magnificent jewelled studs, they wear a jacket with very full sleeves, fastened tight above the elbow. and made of brocaded silks of brightest hue.
-Their hats are of very curious shape, even more lavishly embroidered than the jackets, and studded with jewels.
+Round the waist is fastened a velvet goldembroidered belt.
+Over a shirt, fastened with magnificent jewelled studs, they wear a jacket with very full sleeves, fastened tight above the elbow, and made of brightest coloured brocaded silks.
+Their hats are of very curious shape, even more gorgeously embroidered than the jackets, and studded with jewels.

 We enter a narrow doorway and notice two pairs of elephants' tusks on either side, and some very curious metal work on the door itself; this leads to a steep narrow staircase, at the end of which is a door most elaborately inlaid with silver and ivory; through this we enter the little sanctuary which contains the jealously-guarded sacred tooth, the palladium of Ceylon, and an object of unbounded reverence to four hundred millions of people.
+Within this chamber, in dim religious light, we notice a

+THE DALADA MALIGAWA.

-Within this chamber, in dim religious light, we notice a solid silver table, behind which the huge silver-gilt Dagoba, or bell-shaped shrine, with six inner shrines protecting the tooth, is usually visible through thick metal bars.
+solid silver table, behind which the huge silver-gilt Dagoba, or bell-shaped shrine with six inner shrines protecting the tooth, is usually visible through thick metal bars.
 But to-day the visit of the Crown Prince of Austria is honoured by an unlocking of the bolts and bars, the nest of priceless shrines is brought forward, and the tooth is displayed, upheld by a twist of golden wire, from the heart of the large golden lotus blossom.
 The shrines, however, attract our notice much more than the supposed tooth of Gautama Buddha.
 They are all of pure gold, ornamented with magnificent rubies, pearls, emeralds, and catseyes, the last two being quite covered with rubies.
 Besides these treasures we see many priceless offerings and gifts of kings, including an image of Buddha carved out of one gigantic emerald, about three inches long by two deep.
 There were also many chains set with precious stones and other ornaments.
 We are glad soon to retreat from this small chamber, so hot, and filled with almost overpowering perfume of the Plumiera blossoms, and to visit the Oriental Library in the Octagon.
 In the balcony we pause awhile and become refreshed as we look around upon the motley crowd below.
 The chief priest with great courtesy now shows us a very rare and valuable collection of manuscripts of great antiquity.
 Most of them are in Pàli and Sanskrit characters, not written but pricked with a stylus on narrow strips of palm leaf about three inches wide and sixteen or twenty inches long.
 These strips form the leaves of the books, and are strung together between two boards which form the covers.
-Many of the covers are decorated elaborately with embossed metal, and some are even set with jewels.
-Besides the sacred and historical writings, there are works on astronomy, mathematics and other subjects.
+Many of the covers are ornamented elaborately with 74 de.